CircleCI Trial Installation

 - Machines running CircleCI and GitHub must be able to reach each other on the network.

-- CircleCI machine must have outbound internet access.
+- CircleCI machines must have outbound internet access.
 If you use a proxy server, contact us for instructions.

 Steps for Installation on AWS EC2

-Use this procedure to install CircleCI on a single EC2 VM by using the pre-made Amazon Machine Image (AMI) which is a special type of virtual appliance that is used to create a virtual machine within the Amazon Elastic Compute Cloud (“EC2”).
+The steps in this section walk you through installing CircleCI on a single EC2 VM using a pre-made Amazon Machine Image (AMI).
+An AMI is a special type of virtual appliance used to create a virtual machine within the Amazon Elastic Compute Cloud (“EC2”).

-- Find the Amazon Machine Image for your region from the following list:
+- Find the Amazon Machine Image for your region from the list above, and click Go!

-- Ensure you choose an instance type with at least 16G of RAM.
+- Ensure you choose an instance type with at least 32G of RAM, such as

 - (Optional) To enable developers to SSH into builds for debugging purposes, open ports 64535-65535 for Custom TCP.